hemantdubeyhd/hemantdubeyhd/README.md

 - 👋 Hi, I’m @hemantdubeyhd
 - 👀 I’m interested in coding/programming, bug fixing, trying to make programs with least lines and
       minimum bugs....Also want to make the world a better, kinder, honest place.
-- 🌱 I’m currently learning C language.
-I know the basics of HTML and CSS.
+- 🌱 I’m currently working/learning C#.net, full -stack development.
-- 💞️ I’m looking to collaborate on anything related to web development, PHP, frameworks, java script, SQl and open for any new technology,
+- 💞️ I’m would to collaborate on anything challenging or simple related to web development, web apps, any frameworks, or any technology,
 - 📫 How to reach me ...hemantdubeyhd@gmail.com or 0432881352 or linkedin : www.linkedin.com/in/hemant-dubey-614916223

 <!---
-Lets make everything possibale. <3
+Let's help everyone make every dream possible.  <3
 --->